 To those who ask me why I do not vlog, my simple answer is…it’s time consuming and writing is so much better!
 With blogging, I can upload links, such as this and also this or even this.
-So it’s easier to go to the page by just clicking on the rather than typing it all out.
-Also, it’s just easier as your fingers are just gliding across the keyboard!
-The speed you fingers work at is completely up to you, but need to be careful procrastination (I’m working on it guys!).
-Oh, I’m not really sure about this, but don’t vloggers ‘retake’ like us bloggers and writers who just had to press the ‘delete’ button?
+So it’s easier to go to the page by just clicking on it rather than typing it all out.
+Also, it’s easier as your fingers are just gliding across the keyboard!
+The speed your fingers work at is completely up to you, but need to be careful of procrastination (I’m working on it guys!).
+Oh, I’m not really sure about this, but don’t vloggers ‘retake’ like us bloggers and writers who just have to press the ‘delete’ button?
 Oh I don’t know!

 Soooo, should we move on to writing?

 I will admit that I have fallen behind on EVERYTHING!
 I have two books to write and I have not added any new chapters since April.
 I do have reasons, but I cannot use them to justify it.
 I also do not blog regularly.
 I’m trying to, but there’s just too much in my head at the moment.
 How do I explain everything?
 But then again, I’m a writer.
 Actually, I recently had an interview, and the person was interested in my writing style.
 It was such an interesting discussion!
 I write in various style – journalism, author, blogger, poet – so I just classify myself as a writer.
 Though that was the thing.
 I broke it down.
 There are different writing styles in journalism, in fictional writing, even in poetry!
 It was just crazy.
 Trust me, it did NOT seem like an interview.
 I guess he was trying to make me aware of my skills.
 He also gave me advice and tips – this is where I touch on tutoring.
 Or should I say that it brings me nicely on to my next topic?